 The base products that Mac do are pretty heavy duty and very full coverage.
 When I want a base that will last me the entire day (even in the heat) and not budge I always turn to Mac Pro longwear foundation, which is a very matte finish and does last all day regardless of what you are doing.
 I have quite dry skin so I would recommend that if you are the same as me to use a good moisturiser before or else it can cling to dry patches, particularly around my nose.
 It’s good to set a foundation with powder so when I am using it I do use the matching powder, honestly I don’t think it is much different to a drugstore powder so I won’t repurchase it however it does set my makeup well.
 The product that I use the most from Mac is the prolongwear concealer, and I must have finished 6 of these since I first started using it a couple of years ago.
 It is an absolutely incredible concealer and so good for cleaning up eye makeup and for under my eyes, I use it most days and it covers all dark circles perfectly.

-In my opinion the most underestimated product from Mac has to be the fix+ spray, people who do makeup artistry adore it but I feel like nobody who I know in real life uses it.
+In my opinion the most underestimated product from Mac has to be the fix+ spray, people who do makeup artistry adore it but I feel like nobody who I know in real life uses it, so I needed to mention it in this Mac brand insight.
 It is so good and because it is so versatile I use it all the time when doing makeup.
 It’s good for setting the face and giving your skin a dewy finish, and I also spray it before applying highlight in order to make the powder really gleam.
 Probably my favourite use for the fix+ though has to be for eyeshadow, I spray it onto my eyeshadow brush before dipping it in the pan and it almost creates a new eyeshadow shade.
 The shadow gets a new dimension and the pigment increases so much, honestly it’s so good that I very rarely apply eyeshadow without it now.

-Overall Mac cosmetics is one of my favourite brands and I will keep purchasing products from them because I trust the quality so much and I know I will always find a product that surpasses my expectations.
+Overall Mac cosmetics is one of my favourite brands (hence the reason there are so many products in this Mac brand insight) and I will keep purchasing products from them because I trust the quality so much and I know I will always find a product that surpasses my expectations.
 In the future I would like to try the liquid lipsticks, because they launched them relatively recently and I am loving liquid lipsticks at the moment so I hope I like them too.
 I would also like to try the bronzer as one of my friends swears by it and I haven’t got round to buying it yet, so that is also on my list for the summer.

 What do you recommend from Mac?